 Opposite your bedroom, a large bathroom beckons with a walk-in rainforest shower for your muddy paws, fresh and fluffy bathrobes, complimentary toiletries, heated towel rail and handmade Mitcheldean soap.
 It’s roomy enough in the bathroom for a family, even though this glamping escape in the Forest of Dean is strictly for two.

 The kitchen is a slender well-equipped strip of cupboards and drawers with all the plates, glasses, utensils and pans you could need for a self-catered forest feast.
 There is a mini oven for cooking and an induction hob, as well as a dishwasher so you don’t have to wash up.

-But be warned: there is no oven in your cabin.
-So, expect to cook over your own private firepit using the tools provided.
-Which, let’s face it, is no real hardship and can be extra tasty thanks to the bbq hamper you can pre-order.
+You can also cook over your own private firepit using the tools provided.
+Which can be made extra tasty thanks to the bbq hamper you can pre-order.
 It’s piled high with sausages, chops and burgers from local ethical producer, Plump Hill Farm.
-If you’re not keen on al fresco cooking, there is a oven-microwave combi in the site office for guests to use.

 For chill time inside your cabin, there’s a sweetly-designed living space that feels cosy and intimate, but never cramped.
 The floor-to-ceiling window drenches the living room with light, whilst the petit but fierce log-burner heats the whole cabin up a treat.

-There’s also a table and chairs for two (laid with homemade ‘welcome’ scones and jam on arrival) and a perfectly-sized modern sofa made for snuggles and Netflix in the evening (the WiFi here is fast so streaming is a breeze).
+There’s also a table and chairs for two (laid with homemade ‘welcome’ scones and jam on arrival) and a perfectly-sized modern sofa made for snuggles and Netflix in the evening.
 For off-grid fun, you’ll find a selection of board games and cards games.